juanfran/tg-angular/packages/tg/watch-element/README.md

 - **Track DOM Elements by ID**: Easily track any DOM element in your application using a unique ID.
 - **Reactive Element Management**: Add, remove, and watch elements reactively using Angular's dependency injection and RxJS observables.
-- **Standalone Directive**: The directive is standalone, making it easy to import and use in any Angular component.

 ## Usage